dev-cloudbd/cloudbd-cfn-aio/README.md

   After attaching your first disk you may use the following commands to format it with ext4 and mount it to `/mnt`.
 If you changed the default remote name in step 3, please replace `remote` below with the remote name you set in the configure step.

   ```
-  sudo mkfs.ext4 /dev/mapper/remote:testdisk
+  sudo mkfs.ext4 -b 4096 -T largefile \
+    -E stride=512,stripe_width=512,lazy_itable_init=0,lazy_journal_init=0,packed_meta_blocks=1 \
+    /dev/mapper/remote:testdisk
-  echo '/dev/mapper/remote:testdisk /mnt ext4 _netdev,discard 0 0' | \
+  echo '/dev/mapper/remote:testdisk /mnt ext4 _netdev,discard,commit=30' | \
        sudo tee -a /etc/fstab
   sudo mount /mnt
   ```

   **The `_netdev` option is required for CloudBD disk entries in fstab to ensure the instance restarts correctly.** The `discard` option is recommended to free up unused storage on S3 when files are deleted.
-Additional detailed information about the above commands can be found in the [CloudBD documentation pages](https://www.cloudbd.io/docs/dri-options.html#filesystems).
+Additional detailed information about the above commands can be found in the [CloudBD documentation pages](https://www.cloudbd.io/docs/gs-filesystems.html).

   Your first CloudBD disk is now mounted and ready for use at `/mnt`.
 Data stored under `/mnt` is stored in an S3 bucket that was created with the `create remote` command in step 4.
 AWS S3 use and data storage charges apply to data stored on CloudBD disks.